Psychiatric-Mental Health Nurse Practitioner Courses

 Students may complete nurse practitioner school requirements in two-and-a-half years, or eight semesters, of full-time study if they take two courses per semester for three semesters each year.
 Some students choose to space out the program requirements and take longer to complete their studies.

 Before starting the MSN-PMHNP program, you do not need to identify a preceptor.
-Once you complete the application process, your admission representative will provide you with information on how to identify a potential practicum site and preceptor.
-After that you will be matched with a dedicated team to support you in securing your practicum site and preceptor.
-As an added service to you, our experiential learning team is available to assist in the preceptor and site matching process.
+Once you complete the application process, your Enrollment Representative will provide you with information on how to identify a potential practicum site and preceptor.
+You will also be matched with a dedicated team to support you in securing your practicum site and preceptor.

 Chamberlain University accredited by the Higher Learning Commission (HLC), www.hlcommission.com an institutional accreditation agency recognized by the U.S. Department of Education.